-A family income benefit policy is a type of decreasing term life cover with one pertinent difference.
+Family income benefit insurance is a type of decreasing term life cover with one pertinent difference.

-It doesn’t pay out a lump sum in the event of the death of the policy holder.
-Rather, it pays out a fixed income for the duration that’s left to run on the policy.
+It doesn’t pay out a lump sum in the event of the policyholder’s death.
+Rather, it pays out a fixed income for the duration left to run on the policy.

 Protect Your Loved Ones And Get Peace Of Mind With Family Life Insurance Today

-Is a Family Income Policy Really Suitable for Your Family’s Financial Protection?
+Is a Family Income Policy Suitable for Your Family’s Financial Protection?

-In the case of paying off secured finance, it’s often not going to be the case.
-Larger debts are best protected using a level-term policy, meaning it would pay out a fixed lump sum, regardless when the claim was made, other than any clauses in the policy.
+In the case of paying off secured finance, it’s often not the case.
+Larger debts are best protected using a level-term policy, meaning it would pay out a fixed lump sum, regardless of the claim, other than any clauses in the policy.

 Suitable situations for a Family Income Benefit Policy could be to cover the cost of living expenses for your family.
-It may be that you would want to know they’d continue to have your wages coming into the household, until at least your children were through college or university.
+It may be that you would want to know if they’d continue to have your wages coming into the household until at least your children were through college or university.

-Or if you have care costs you have to factor into your current outgoings, to know that those costs would continue to be covered for a set period of time.
+Or, if you have care costs, you have to factor them into your current outgoings to know that those costs would continue to be covered for a set period of time.
 A family income benefit is income protection, more than it is life insurance.

 Adding Extra for Affordable and Better Insurance Cover is Possible